Meta-learning an Intermediate Representation for Few-shot Block-wise Prediction of Landslide Susceptibility: Related works

 \section{Related works}

-Statistical methods prospered for their superiority in exploring innate causes of a landslide by data-driven analysis, instead of by means of a labor-intensive physical method.
-In this section, we review related statistical landslide susceptibility prediction methods and summarize their characteristics.
+This section reviews related statistical landslide susceptibility prediction methods and summarizes their characteristics.

 \paragraph{Supervised Regression} Supervised regression refers to the prediction of the LSM with end-to-end nonlinear mapping trained by labeled samples \citep{chang2020landslide}.
 These methods are widely applied, for example, logistical regression \citep{chen2018landslide}, decision trees \citep{hong2020modeling}, support vector machines \citep{pham2019novel}, and evidential belief functions \citep{chen2019landslide}.
-Despite their good performance in the face of simple scenarios, these models would lose veracity to fit the nonlinearity of complex landslide causes.
+Despite their outstanding performance in the face of simple scenarios, these models would lose veracity to fit the nonlinearity of complex landslide causes.
 To improve the representative power, researchers have either applied ensemble techniques \citep{hu2021performance} or increased the depth and width of the model.
-For example, in \cite{pham2017hybrid}, different base classifiers were combined, and in \cite{wyner2017explaining}, an expanded multilayer perceptron (MLP) was applied, both to increase the precision of fitting the training data in an intricate environment.
+For example, in \cite{pham2017hybrid}, different base classifiers were combined, and in \cite{wyner2017explaining}, an expanded multilayer perceptron (MLP) was applied, both to increase the precision of fitting the training data in a complex environment.
 The state-of-the-art random forest (RF) \citep{dou2019assessment} is also regarded as a bagging method in ensemble techniques.
 Recently, convolutional neural networks (CNN) have also been applied for landslide susceptibility prediction \citep{fang2020integration, yi2020landslide}.
-These methods are competent, but in practice, they can suffer from the deficiency of labeled samples to train large-capacity models.
-In addition, poor quality of thematic information, for example, non-uniform resolution, noise disturbance, the less rigorous feeding of correlated thematic features, and inaccurate supervision where labeled samples are not always the ground truth, would have an adverse impact on predicting reasonable landslide susceptibility.
+These methods are competent, but they can suffer from the deficiency of labeled samples to train large-capacity models in practice.
+In addition, poor quality of thematic information, such as non-uniform resolution, noise disturbance, the less rigorous feeding of correlated thematic features, and inaccurate supervision where labeled samples are not always the ground truth, would adversely impact predicting reasonable landslide susceptibility.